-Five Year Sales History: According to Public Records, the subject property sold from Shell-B, LLC to MI Casa, LLC in April 2020 for \$272,000 via Warranty Deed.
+Five Year Sales History: According to public records, the subject property has not sold in the past five years.
 To the best of our knowledge, the subject property is not currently listed for sale.

 Highest and Best Use:

 As Though Vacant: Commercial